 Cucumber beetles are the nemesis of many gardeners.
-These flying beetles come in masses, take over cucumber plants, and without proper management, they will stop you from getting any harvests at all!
+These flying beetles come in masses, take over cucumber plants, and without proper management, they’ll stop you from getting any harvests at all!

 What are Cucumber Beetles?